-MUSI 1307
+MUSI 1307 MUSIC LITERATURE (single-semester course) (3-0) CREDIT 3 (050/090)

-MUSIC LITERATURE (single-semester course) (3-0) CREDIT 3 (050/090) Prerequisite: Texas Success Initiative complete in Reading and Writing.
-A grade of D or better in MUSI 1304 or MUSI 1311 or permission of the instructor
+Prerequisite: Texas Success Initiative complete in Reading and Writing.

 (Offered only in spring semesters)

 A survey of the styles and forms of music as it developed from the middle ages to the present.
 This course will familiarize the student with cultural context, terminology, genres, and notation.